 MICHAEL JORDAN IN THE NBA 3-POINT CONTEST

 Most people will only remember this as the Craig Hodges vs Reggie Miller shootout but Craig Hodges’ more popular teammate Michael Jordan did “compete” in that contest.
-MJ’s first round score was a 5 which was less than half of the 2nd worst score in the contest and a third of what Bobby Hansen scored in the first round.
+MJ’s first-round score was a 5 which was less than half of the second-worst score in the contest and a third of what Bobby Hansen scored in the first round.
 Actually that 5 is the worst in contest history and it took 14 years until somebody challenged it but Vlad Rad was able to pull out a 6 in the 2005 contest.
-Back to Bobby, Hansen would get eliminated in the semi round but at-least he could say he did better than Larry Bird and Michael Jordan on that day.
+Back to Bobby, Hansen would get eliminated in the semi-round but at least he could say he did better than Larry Bird and Michael Jordan on that day.